Alai Darwaza: Architecture

 The Alai Darwaza is made up of a single hall whose interior part measures 34.5 ft and exterior part measures 56.5 ft.
 It is 60 ft tall and the walls are 11 ft thick.

 The gatehouse, from 1311, still shows a cautious approach to the new technology, with very thick walls and a shallow dome, only visible from a certain distance or height.
-Bold contrasting colours of masonry, with red sandstone and white marble, introduce what was to become a common feature of Indo-Islamic architecture, substituting for the polychrome tiles used in Persia and Central Asia.
+Bold contrasting colors of masonry, with red sandstone and white marble, introduce what was to become a common feature of Indo-Islamic architecture, substituting for the polychrome tiles used in Persia and Central Asia.
 The pointed arches come together slightly at their base, giving a mild horseshoe arch effect, and their internal edges are not cusped but lined with conventionalized "spearhead" projections, possibly representing lotus buds.
 Net, stone openwork screens, are introduced here; they already had been long used in temples.

 The height of the dome is 47 ft.
 It is the first true dome built in India, as previous attempts to construct a true dome were not successful.

-The entire Darwaza is made up of red sandstone with white coloured marbles inlaid on the exterior walls.
+The entire Darwaza is made up of red sandstone with white colored marbles inlaid on the exterior walls.
 There is extensive Arabic calligraphy on the walls of the Darwaza.
 The arches are horseshoe shaped, the first time such arches were used in India.
 The façade has pre-Turkish carvings and patterns.
 The windows have marble lattices.
-Surface decoration consists of interweaved floral tendrils and is repeated with a symmetry on three doorways.
+The surface decoration consists of interweaved floral tendrils and is repeated with symmetry on three doorways.